antosha-surf/Flutter-TFLite-Camera/README.md

 A native TFLite ops plugin for Flutter.
 Integration is as simple as it gets - just add it as a dep and you are done.

+This project builds on top of [camera](https://pub.dev/packages/camera) plugin for Flutter.
+It adds direct communication between camera and TFLite, passing only the results to the Flutter side.
+This releives the user of the burden of 1) getting image data from camera 2) processing this data to expected format 3) sending processed data to TFLite.

 ## FVM

 Use fvm.
 Currently `3.19.5`